The Best Security System For Van Life

 Step 3

-These are attached to the output side of the converter – the right side.
+These are attached to the output side of the converter – the right side (pictured in diagram above).

 Step 4 (optional)

-Because it is directly connected to my batteries, and does not run through my fuse box, I needed to add an in-line fuse to protect the base station from power surges.
+Because it is directly connected to my batteries, and does not run through my fuse box, I needed to add an in-line fuse to protect the base station from potential power surges that would ruin the equipment.

 A simple in-line fuse holder is all you need.
 Connect one end to the positive input side of your converter.
 The SimpliSafe van security system pulls 1.6A so a 2A fuse is the perfect size to protect your system from power surges.